hortonworks/cloudbreak/docs/index.md

 `SSH public key:` the SSH public key in OpenSSH format that's private keypair can be used to log into the launched instances later (The key generation process is described in the Configuring the Microsoft Azure account section)

-The user name if you want to ssh into one of your instance is `ubuntu`.

 **Google Cloud Platform**